PSD2 in Europe 2

 Requirements for Applicants for a PSD2 License

-• Company registration certificate
+• Company Incorporation Certificate

-• Articles of Association
+• Memorandum of Association

-• Financial statements, including balance sheets, income statements, and cash flow statements
+• Financial statements: including balance sheets, income statements, and cash flow statements

 • Proof of professional indemnity insurance

-• Copies of passports of the key personnel and shareholders
+• Copies of the passports of key personnel and shareholders

 How to Apply for a PSD2 License?